waggle-sensor/blade-image/README.md

 You'll be prompted for a password, the default is 'calvin'.

-_If you do not know the password but have physical access to the machine, you can reset the password by following [these steps](https://www.dell.com/support/kbdoc/en-us/000126703/how-to-reset-the-internal-dell-remote-access-controller-idrac-on-a-poweredge-server)._

 You can optionally change the ssh password via the following:

 ```